An Introduction to Graphology

 If the up-stroke goes up and then returns on top of itself, the writer may be squeezing out imagination and keeping to the basic requirement of getting down to the job in hand.

 Lower loops are also varied and have different meanings.

-A 'cradle' lower stroke suggests an avoidance of aggression and confrontation.
+- A 'cradle' lower stroke suggests avoidance of aggression and confrontation.